ace-of-aces/laravel-image-transform-url/docs/pages/getting-started.md

 ## Programmatic URL Generation

-While you can construct URLs manually when you need it, the package provides convenient methods to generate transformation URLs programmatically using the `ImageTransformUrl` facade.
+While you can construct URLs manually when needed, the package provides convenient methods to generate transformation URLs programmatically using the `ImageTransformUrl` facade.

 Use the `make()` method to generate regular transformation URLs: